Junny200/indiana50501veterans/index.md

 ### Q: What are you trying to accomplish?

 #### A: For Veterans and Civillians -- Visability, two-way Communications, A Call to Action, and to push back against an out of control regime that is punching down on its citizens.

+#### CALL TO ACTION:
+We served out of duty, love of country, and to be part of something much greater than ourselves.
+We swore an oath and we are honor bound to support and defend the constitution, “the idea that is America” (Gen Milley).
+We still honor that oath as veterans and citizens and are being called back into action to push back on autocracy and take back our democracy before it is too late.
+We ask that since you made the decision to be here to renew your promise, to find any and all ways you can get more active and involved

 ## <a name="join"></a> Join